vysyaraju-sai-krishna/internshala_project/README.md

 - numpy

 ## Thought Process
-I chose Shap-E for its ability to convert text into 3D meshes.
+I choose Shap-E for its ability to convert text into 3D meshes.
 Streamlit was used for fast prototyping and interactivity.